jimburton/scrabble/chapters/Chapter6.md

 to the `takeTurn` function.
 This is the top level of the loop that actually plays the game.

+To make the process of entering text nicer we use the `haskeline` library.
+That means we can use the backspace and arrow keys when entering a move -- otherwise we would have to type everything perfectly the first try. `haskeline` reads input from users into its own monadic type, `InputT`.
+Any time we want to run an `IO` action inside an `InputT` action we need to "lift" the `IO` action using `liftIO` which has the type `MonadIO m => IO a -> m a`. `InputT` is an instance of `MonadIO`, which is the class of types in which `IO` actions can be embedded.

 The `takeTurn` function prints the current state of the board then checks whether the game is over.
 If so, it prints the result.
 If not, it checks whether the player whose turn it is is an AI player.
 If the